EladYitzhaki/reboundx-csv/README.md

 The output is to csv files: cartision coordinate of all bodies, orbital elements- not for the main star, collision, ejection. cart,orb,coll,eject.

+using python3 with pakeges: rebound reboundx numpy pandas